ArthasZhang007/15-466-f21-base4/README.md

 How To Play:

 Use the `w` and `s` key to make the choices.
-Confirm your choice with `SPACE` and proceed with the plot.
+Confirm your choice with `return` and proceed with the plot.

 Sources: